alem0lars/configs_book/virtcluster/host_setup.md

 You need to install an operating system in the physical host.
 My distro of choice for server installations is CentOS.

-*This guide isn't for complete noobs, I'm not going to explain you how to install a distro, if you aren't able to, omg you shouldn't have permissions to manage a server!*
+*This guide isn't for complete noobs, I'm not going to explain you how to install a distro, if you aren't able to, omg you shouldn't have permissions to manage a server or a cluster!*

 I will just highlight things I consider important.